-8) Select the proper Print Queue for your project.
+10) In order to print, select the proper Print Queue for your project.
 Then, select the Print Mode (otherwise known as media type) and verify the size of that media before importing your graphic.

 Please note, the preview icon of the printer should match the physical configuration of the printer.